Power to be restored to New Orleans by middle of next week

 “Please know that thousands of employees and contractors are currently in the field working day and night to restore power.
 We will continue working until every community is restored.” said Rod West, a group president for utility operations.

+The outlook was also bleak south and west of the city, where Ida's fury fully struck.
+The sheriff's office in Lafourche Parish cautioned returning residents about the difficult situation that awaited them — no power, no running water, little cellphone service and almost no gasoline.

+“Residents can return to the parish outside of curfew times but are advised to come prepared with all provisions necessary to self-sustain,” deputies wrote on Facebook.

-Customers with damage where power enters their home will need to fix it themselves, and there could be some smaller areas that take longer, the company said.
-The utility offered no promises for when the lights will come back on in the parishes east and south of New Orleans, which were battered for hours by winds of 100 mph (160 kph) or more.
+The utility offered no promises for when the lights will come back on in the parishes outside New Orleans, some of which were battered for hours by winds of 100 mph (160 kph) or more.

+But some people cannot wait for the power to come back, and a second evacuation is happening.
+New Orleans and neighboring Jefferson Parish continue to help people find shelters or connect with family members outside the heavily damaged areas.

+C.J.
+Conrady was at one of those centers Friday in Marrero with his brother and their mother.
+She was in a wheelchair after a surgery just before Ida struck left her with incisions all the way up her back.
+An intravenous line to give her antibiotics fell out the day before, and there was no refrigeration in their home to keep the insulin for her diabetes cold.

+Gwen Warren was waiting for a bus to Alexandria or maybe farther north to Monroe.
+She stayed after Hurricane Katrina in 2005 knocked out power for weeks.
+But at 61, Warren said the stifling September weather was just too much.

+“Any place the lord blesses us to go out of this heat, where we’re able to get some food, get a hot bath and, you know, just some comfort, is fine,” Warren said.

-In other developments, Louisiana health officials on Thursday announced an investigation into the deaths of four nursing home residents who were evacuated to a warehouse ahead of the severe weather.
+In other developments, Louisiana health officials started an investigation into the deaths of four nursing home residents who were evacuated to a warehouse ahead of the severe weather.

 The residents who died were among hundreds from seven nursing homes taken to the warehouse in Independence, where health officials received reports of people lying on mattresses on the floor, not being fed or changed and not being socially distanced to prevent the spread of the coronavirus, which is currently ravaging the state.